John Dowland: A Pilgrimes Solace (1612)

-Dowland's last work, A Pilgrimes Solace, was published in 1612 and seems to have been conceived more as a collection of contrapuntal music than as solo works.
-Edmund Fellowes praised it as the last masterpiece in the English school of lutenist song before John Attey's First Booke of Ayres of Foure Parts, with Tableture for the Lute (1622).
+Dowland's last work, A Pilgrimes Solace, was published in 1612 and was described by the composer Peter Warlock as "the crown of his life's achievement".
+Edmund Fellowes wrote that it "practically ended" the short era of the English lute song that had begun with Dowland's First Book.
 John Palmer also wrote, "Although this book produced no hits, it is arguably Dowland's best set, evincing his absorption of the style of the Italian monodists."